A diagnosis of Multiple Sclerosis (MS) can be devastating but it need not be hopeless.

 - Acting on areas of the brain known to reduce sensitivity to pain and stress, as well as promoting relaxation and deactivating the ‘analytical’ brain, which is responsible for anxiety and worry(5).

 Sally Chilvers and Heidi Dunn are registered Chinese herbalists, acupuncturists and health directors at ben&biao in Sydney.
+You can book an appointment with Sally or Heidi HERE.

 - Karpetkin, H., Napolione, D., Simonovich-Blok, B., 2014, ‘Acupuncture and multiple sclerosis: a review of the evidence’, Evidence-Based Complementary and Alternative Medicine, 972935.
 Published online 18 June 2014, Hindawi,